In the Services Security view Users tab, you can configure the following for a service:

 |Auth Type||The authentication scheme for this user.
 The product line supports internal and external authentication. |

-If a threshold is set for a session, the Navigation view shows that the threshold was reached and the percentage of query time used to reach the threshold.
+If a threshold is set for a session, the Navigate view (INVESTIGATE > Navigate) shows that the threshold was reached and the percentage of query time used to reach the threshold.

-The Role Membership section shows the roles that a user is a member of for the selected service.
+The Role Membership section shows a list of all roles.
+The checkbox next to a role is selected for the roles that a user is a member of for the selected service.